-Google Ads are running, Instagram is buzzing and your brand is getting noticed, and you’re get a great return on your Facebook Ads.
+Google Ads are running, Instagram is buzzing and your brand is getting noticed, and you’re getting a great return on your Facebook Ads.

 What's next?
 LinkedIn Ads